 Waterfalls, canyons, rice fields, bridges, vistas, mountains, jungle, elephants – there’s a lot to see and do around Pai, Thailand.

 Here are three attractions you can see in one afternoon.
+A fourth suggestion is for the well-known canyon for sunset.

 The Land Split